 This feature allows the user decide which serial port to be used for Console Redirection.
-The options are COM 1 and COM 2.
+The options are COM 1, COM 2 and COM3.
+Note: COM3 will be enabled by SOL (Serial Over LAN) when a BMC (Baseboard Management Controller) is present on the motherboard.